JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 interface.
 Array ports are output-side only — an array input port raises, since there is no body syntax that could build an array of interface values.

+**Naming determinism.** The following names are internal generated-Python/logical keys.
+The generated function and result record separately retain the original interface function's `NameInfo`, so their VHDL names describe that source and its parameters rather than generated module boilerplate.
+The suffix includes a typed parameter digest to distinguish values with the same readable encoding.

-**Naming determinism.** The generated function and struct names fold in a factory-parameter suffix (`capture_factory_args` + `encode_param_value`, the same mechanism `_canonical_func_name` and `@struct` use — see [PY_TO_LOGIC_DESIGN.md's Canonical function name format](#closure-factory-pattern)), so an interface function defined inside a factory is named
+The generated function and struct names fold in a factory-parameter suffix (`capture_factory_args` + `encode_param_value`, the same mechanism `_canonical_func_name` and `@struct` use — see [PY_TO_LOGIC_DESIGN.md's Canonical function name format](#closure-factory-pattern)), so an interface function defined inside a factory is named